MatAtBread/nodent/README.md

 Use within your Node scripts
 ============================
 There is no need to use the command line at all if you want to do is use `async` and `await` in your own scripts then just  `require('nodent')()`.
 Files are transformed if they have a `use nodent-...` directive at the top, or have the extension ".njs".
+Existing files ending in '.js' _without_ a `use nodent...` directive are untouched.

 ES7 and Promises
 ----------------